-The May meeting will be at the Icing Shop Thursday the 30th of May at 7.30 pm.
+The August meeting will be at the Icing Shop Thursday the 26th August 2019

-The May meeting will be at the Icing Shop Thursday the 30th of May at 7.30 pm.
+The August meeting will be at the Icing Shop Thursday the 26th August 2019

 HALSTEAD IN BLOOM

 Minutes of a meeting 28th February 2019 7.30p.m. at Halstead Icing